Chris Welp

 Christian Ansgar Welp (January 2, 1964 – March 1, 2015) was a German professional basketball player.
 During his playing career, he was a 213 cm, 111 kg center.
-He played three seasons in the NBA.
+He played three seasons in the National Basketball Association (NBA).
 He was the MVP of the 1993 EuroBasket.

 College career

 Welp became the leading scorer in Washington Huskies history, as a college basketball player.
 He scored 2,073 points for the Huskies, and was a three-time All-Pac-10 Conference selection.
 Welp was the Pac-10 Player of the Year in 1986, and helped lead the Huskies to consecutive conference regular-season titles.
 Welp was inducted into the Husky Hall of Fame, in 2001.

 Professional career

 NBA

 Welp was selected 16th overall, in the National Basketball Association (NBA)'s 1987 draft, by the Philadelphia 76ers, and he played three seasons in the NBA.
 In December 1987, he slipped on a wet court in Chicago, the night after a Blackhawks' hockey game.
 Welp remembered, "There was condensation on the floor, and the ball boys were mopping the floor the whole game," and the injury "was so severe, my knee never got back to the level it was before.
 But no excuses."

 He was traded by the 76ers, along with Maurice Cheeks and David Wingate, to the San Antonio Spurs, in exchange for Johnny Dawkins and Jay Vincent, during the off-season of 1989.

 He was used sparingly by the Spurs, before being traded to the Golden State Warriors, in exchange for Uwe Blab (another German-born NBA center), at the trade deadline, during the 1989–90 NBA season.
 After a handful of games with the Warriors, his NBA career ended.